ScaledMap/LoadOut/README.md

 recent updates
 -------------
+Built an executable for the raspberry pi.
+I packaged it on an old pi.
+Worked in the pale moon browser(Kind of a gimped browser for the pi).
+That device has trouble running chromium.
+Was way easier than i thought it would be.
+Super happy with pyinstaller right now.
+Like...
+That device can't even open up youtube lol.
+Kind of cool that it ended up being a weird solution on a gheto development environment I have set up at my dads house.
+Lol can watch youtube there on a pi from 4 years ago(pi uses ubuntu now instead of debian.
+The old hardware has a tough time sometimes with software for the new pi's).
+It isn't the latest version of the application though.
+The most recent updates aren't in it.
+Cool I have it booting on a few systems.

 There is a button in the protected bookmars that doesn't do anything right now.
 That's going to up open a form to add bookmarks to the protected section.
 You shouldn't have to logout and back in to add new bookmarks to the protected section.